 - Conference calls

 - Email, but be really careful with how you word things.
-Read it over before sending and never write an emotional response; pick up the phone instead.
+Read it over before sending it.
+Never write an emotional response.
+Pick up the phone instead.

 - Divide caregiving responsibilities according to skills and availability

 - A sibling who can’t provide direct care could take over bill-paying and/or grocery shopping instead.

 - Siblings from away might try to visit more often in order to provide respite care.

 - A home care agency could help provide companionship or other services, such as grocery shopping or housekeeping.

 - Tell your siblings if you’re overwhelmed by your duties.
 They may have no idea how you feel.

 - If you live away, let your siblings know how much you appreciate what they are doing.
 Ask if there is some way you can contribute and follow up.

 - Take a deep breath and try to assess your role in the situation.